 Hughenden Manor, home to Disraeli, is delighted to weclome visitors to its grounds once again.
 As above, please book online and follow all social distancing guidance.

 Beckonscot in Beaconsfield, the world’s first model village, is open from 6th July with social distancing measures in place and some areas closed.
 Book your tickets online.

-The Chinnor and Princes Risborough Railway, whose steam and diesel train usually makes a 7 mile round trip for visitors to enjoy, is part of the old Great Western branch line from Princes Risborough to Chinnor.
-Whilst they remain closed, you can experience the trip through their online video and take in those gorgeous Chiltern views.
-They have plenty to share on their social media platforms too.
+The Chinnor and Princes Risborough Railway, whose steam and diesel train makes a 7 mile round trip for visitors to enjoy, is part of the old Great Western branch line from Princes Risborough to Chinnor and is re-opening August Bank Holiday weekend.
+Enjoy the lovely views of the Chilterns from the comfort of your own compartment or socially distanced seating.

 Odds Farm Park and Green Dragon Eco Farm had many baby animals born during lockdown.
 Now open, why not go and visit the little cuties and support these animal parks which have had such a challenging time?
 Kew Little Pigs in Amersham is also open for online bookings and are welcoming back visitors now.

 For less ‘active’ animals, Tring Natural History Museum houses an enormous collection of stuffed specimens from all over the world, collected by Walter Rothschild in the 19th century.
 You can discover this fascinating museum online with film, craft tutorials and more.